 8 steps for planning your emergency and disaster plan

-Whether it's a natural disaster such as an ice storm, or a serious accident in an industrial plant, an unforeseen event can disrupt business operations at any company.
+Whether it’s a natural disaster such as an ice storm, a serious accident in an industrial plant or a ransomware attack, an unforeseen event can disrupt business operations at any company.

-After all, in an emergency situation, your employees may not be able to come to work.
-Your suppliers may face a shortage of the materials you need to continue your business activities, or demand for your services may simply decline.
+Your employees may not be able to work or access equipment, systems or data; your suppliers may face a shortage of the materials you need to continue your business activities; or demand for your services may simply decline.

 No one can predict the future; however, you can be ready with a sound business continuity plan.
-Getting a plan in place shows your employees, shareholders and customers that you are a proactive organization; it improves overall efficiency in your company and helps you allocate the right financial and human resources to keep your firm up and running during a serious disruption.
+Getting a plan in place shows your employees, shareholders and customers that you are a proactive organization; it also improves overall efficiency in your company and helps you allocate the right financial, human and technical resources to keep your firm up and running during a serious disruption.

 Here are 8 basic steps to keep in mind when putting together your plan.
-Click on the link in each step to find more information and useful templates from BDC's complete Business Continuity Guide.Download templates
+Click on the link in each step to find more information and useful templates from BDC’s complete Business Continuity Plan template.

-It is a good idea to clearly assign the responsibility for emergency preparedness to a team.
-Select a few managers/individuals or an existing committee to take charge of the project.
+Assign a team the responsibility for emergency preparedness.
+Select a few managers or an existing committee to take charge of the project.

 As with other business aspects, planning for an emergency relies on the following:

-What are the key roles and responsibilities for your Emergency Preparedness team?
+What are the key roles and responsibilities of your emergency preparedness team?

 Planning and implementation

-- Assess potential financial impact of an emergency on the business
+- Assess the potential financial impact of an emergency on the business.

-- Ensure adequate amount of supplies. (emergency safety equipment, such as personal protective equipment, or in the event of a pandemic, hygiene supplies like hand sanitizers, cleaning products, masks, protective barriers, etc.)
+- Ensure adequate supplies (emergency safety equipment, such as personal protective equipment, or in the event of a pandemic, hygiene supplies like hand sanitizers, cleaning products, masks and protective barriers).

 Policies, procedures, organization

-- Establish policies such as compensation and absences, return to work procedures, telecommuting, flexible work hours, travel restrictions
+- Establish policies such as compensation and absences, return-to-work procedures, telecommuting, flexible work hours and travel restrictions.

 - Establish policies for employees who are directly affected by the emergency.
 For example, in the event of a pandemic, policies for employees who have been exposed.

-- Maintain good communications and manage relations with all staff levels
+- Maintain good communications and manage relations with all levels of staff.

-- Instil importance of the BCP (including the DRP and IRP) throughout the organization
+- Instill the importance of the BCP (including the DRP and IRP) throughout the organization.

-- Liaison with local government agencies such as Health Canada and Public Safety Canada and the Privacy Commissioner of Canada (the last to report any personal data violation).
+- Liaise with local government agencies such as Health Canada, Public Safety Canada and the Privacy Commissioner of Canada (the last to report any personal data violation).

-- Evaluate using various forms of technology to maintain communications
+- Evaluate and maintain communications through various forms of technology.

 During an emergency, your business may experience a disruption in your operations due to: